Cancer supplements, herbs, vitamins,

 treatment -- and may give green tea drinkers more reason to savor every cup.

-The investigators found that when they exposed human bladder cells to both a
+When human bladder cells were exposed to both a

 cancer-causing chemical and green tea extract, the extract interfered with a